Grzegorz-Powicki/master-thesis---visible-notebook/README.md

-This is exactly the same repository as the 'Master-thesis'.
-Notebooks in the current repository are accessible via GitHub.
-In 'Master-thesis', 3 notebooks need to be downloaded to be opened.
+This is exactly the same repository as Master-thesis.
+The notebooks in the current repository are accessible directly via GitHub, whereas in Master-thesis three notebooks need to be downloaded in order to be opened.

+This repository contains Jupyter notebooks with Python code used in the master’s thesis “Predicting Individual Attitudes Towards Immigration in Europe”.

+The project focuses on building and comparing multiple machine learning models trained on socio-demographic data as well as variables related to trust in public institutions, with the aim of predicting whether an individual is more supportive of or opposed to immigration.

+Three notebooks — Main Code (preprocessing, Logistic Regression, XGBoost, LightGBM), Random Forest & CatBoost training, and Per country analysis — need to be downloaded to be opened locally.
+Alternatively, they can be viewed directly on GitHub via the master-thesis-visible-notebook directory.